nkxxll/oneoffprojs/prompt-manager/README.md

 Important Questions:

-- Is this an overkill could you just use a shell script like my poc that I used before?
+- Is this an overkill could you just use a shell script like my PoC that I used before?
 Yes
-- Can gemini write this in one to two days of work?
+- Can `gemini` write this in one to two days of work?
 Yes
 - Will I do this because I can?
 Yes

 ## Requirements

-- [ ] cli interface
+- [x] cli interface

   ```
+  Usage:
+    prompt-manager [flags]
-  Usage: prompt-cli [command] [options]
+    prompt-manager [command]

-  Manage your prompt collection from the terminal.

-  Commands:
+  Available Commands:
+    completion  Generate the autocompletion script for the specified shell
-    create   Create a new prompt.
+    create      Create a new prompt
-    remove   Delete a prompt by ID or name.
-    update   Update an existing prompt.
+    help        Help about any command
-    display  List all prompts or display a specific prompt.
+    list        List all prompts
+    remove      Remove a prompt
-    search   Search prompts by keyword or tag.
+    search      Search for prompts by name or tag
-    help     Show this help message.

-  Options:
-    -n, --name <name>          Prompt name.
-    -i, --id <id>              Prompt ID.
-    -p, --prompt <text>        Prompt text.
-    -t, --target <window id>   Tmux target window.
-    -f, --force                Force deletion without confirmation.
-    -v, --verbose              Show detailed output.
+    update      Update an existing prompt

+  Flags:
-    -h, --help                 Display this help message.
+    -h, --help            help for prompt-manager

-  Examples:
-    prompt-cli create -n "Summarize Article" -d "Summarizes articles" -t "summary,writing"
-    prompt-cli update -i 42 -d "Updated description"
-    prompt-cli display
-    prompt-cli remove -i 42 -f
-    prompt-cli -t @6
+    -t, --target string   tmux target pane (e.g., session:window.pane)
   ```

-- [ ] write a tui to do the same things interactively
+- [x] write a tui to do the same things interactively

 ## Sturcture

-- `promptcli.go` entry point
+- `main.go` entry point
 - `cli.go` cli argument parsing and logic
 - `tui.go` bubble tea code that defines the tui
 - `storage.go` manages the prompt file
 - `tmux.go` calls the Tmux application handles possible errors with the call
 - `fzf.go` calls the fzf application so you can choose a prompt.
+- `promptparser.go` parses templated prompts